List of DC Comics characters: R: Rag Doll

 Rag Doll is the name of several supervillains appearing in American comic books published by DC Comics.
 The first, Peter Merkel, is a villain of the original Flash, the second is an enemy of Starman, and the third is Merkel's son and a member of the Secret Six.
 The Peter Merkel incarnation of Rag Doll was created by writer Gardner Fox and artist Lou Ferstadt, and first appeared in Flash Comics #36 (December 1942).

 Peter Merkel

-Peter Merkel, a native of the Midwestern United States, is born with hyper-mobile joints, and becomes a contortionist and carnival performer.
-After the carnival closes, Merkel becomes a criminal and enemy of the Flash.
-Throughout his appearances, he joins the Secret Society of Super Villains and loses his soul to Neron before being killed in action.
+Peter Merkel, a native of the Midwestern United States, was born with highly flexible joints.
+The son of a side-show barker, Merkel found work in a carnival as a contortionist and performer.
+In the early 1940s, the carnival fell on hard times and eventually closed, leaving Merkel without a job.
+He eventually became a criminal, using his abilities as a contortionist to his advantage.

+As he ages, Rag Doll's ligaments collapse and over-extend, causing him great pain.
+He eventually makes a deal with Neron to restore his youth and abilities in exchange for his soul.
+Soon afterward, Rag Doll dies while on a mission with the reformed Injustice Society.

 In September 2011, The New 52 reboots DC's continuity.
 Merkel is resurrected and appears as an inmate of Arkham Asylum.

 Colby Zag

-Colby Zag is a mentally unstable imposter who replaces Merkel when he is presumed dead and becomes an enemy of Starman.
+Jack Knight has also squared off against a mentally unbalanced impostor named Colby Zag.
+During the time when the original Rag Doll was believed dead, Zag met band player Mr. Tyrell through the internet.
+Tyrell had bribed his former bandmates to keep quiet about his involvement in a drug related death.
+Eventually, his bandmates began extorting more money from him, so Tyrell planned to kill them.
+He helped Zag adopt the personality and mannerisms of Rag Doll and sent him to kill the extortionists.
+Zag succeeded in killing four of the five men, but was stopped thanks to the intervention of Jack Knight.